-This course is designed to consolidate students’ level of proficiency, not only with the use of complex grammatical structures of the Spanish language but also with the introduction of sophisticated written and aural texts on both concrete and abstract topics, including articles and reports concerned with contemporary issues.
-Students will also gain experience in translating primary texts from and into Spanish.
+This course is designed to consolidate students’ level of competency, not only with the use of complex grammatical structures of the Spanish language but also with the introduction of advanced sophisticated written and aural texts on both concrete and abstract topics, including articles and reports concerned with contemporary issues.

-Students will gain competence in the ability to appreciate and use nuanced language at an advanced level, the ability to appreciate and use tone, register, structure, and style in oral and written communication at an advanced level, and the ability to interact and negotiate orally in complex situations.
+Students will gain further competence in the ability to appreciate and use nuanced language at this level, the ability to appreciate and use tone, register, structure and style in oral and written communication, and the ability to interact and negotiate orally in complex situations at an advanced level.

 Upon successful completion of the course, students should be able to:

-- demonstrate proficiency in the understanding and knowledge of language structure grammatical rules;
+- demonstrate effective advanced competency in the understanding and knowledge of language structure grammatical rules;

-- follow debates, discussions, or conversations as well as communicate in a wide variety of situations using complex and linguistically accurate structures (different types of discourses, registers, etc.);
+- follow debates, discussions or conversations as well as communicate in a wide variety of situations using advanced complex and linguistically accurate structures (different types of discourses, registers, etc.);

 - understand longer concrete and abstract reading and listening material;